odinuv/web/en/apv/articles/programming/index.md

 [high-level programming language](https://en.wikipedia.org/wiki/High-level_programming_language).

 ### Source Code
-Source code is a simple text document, which contains the instruction for the operating system (and subsequently the processor) to perform.
+A source code is a simple text document, which contains the instruction for the operating system (and subsequently the processor) to perform.
 In a high-level language, the source code must be translated into more low-level instructions the OS and the processor understands.
 This is done usually either by *compiling* or *interpreting*.
 In a *compiled language* (e.g. [C++](https://en.wikipedia.org/wiki/C%2B%2B)), the source code is translated to an [*executable file*](https://en.wikipedia.org/wiki/Executable).
-An Executable file is simply a file you can execute, e.g. on Windows, everything with `.exe` extension.
+An executable file is simply a file you can execute, e.g. on Windows, everything with `.exe` extension.
-In an *interpreted language*, you need to run another program -- the *Interpreter* -- which reads the your source code from text, *interprets* what it's supposed to do, and instructs the OS or processor to do that.
+In an *interpreted language*, you need to run another program -- the *Interpreter* -- which reads your source code from a text file, *interprets* what it's supposed to do, and instructs the OS or processor to do that.
 There are a lot of exceptions to the above, including languages like [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) or [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) which are somewhat partially compiled.